MISS_HIT 0.9.45-dev Style Checker

 Naming scheme for functions ("naming_functions")

-This rule enforces a consistent naming for all user-defined functions and methods.
+This rule enforces a consistent naming for all user-defined functions, methods, getters, and setters.

 Configuration parameters: